Types of Questions: Drag and Drop Text

 Types of Questions: Statement

-Statement question allows you to check a number of facts in one question on a single page.
-A learner has to indicate whether they are true or false.
-A very interesting question type if you want to assess knowledge.
+Statement question (True/false question) allows you to check a number of facts in one question on a single page.
+A learner is given only two choices for an answer in this kind of question: True or False.

 Statement Question Example: Which of these statements about the space are correct?